 One night, Sally invited her friend Timothy around for tea.
 Timothy walked across the tiles towards Sally’s front door when he suddenly slipped on the tiles and fell, breaking his wrist and twisting his ankle.
 Timothy was taken to hospital where he underwent surgery on his broken wrist.
 He was then off work for the next three months and continued to incur numerous medical bills for medication, physiotherapy, GP review and acupuncture.
 He also fell behind in mortgage payments.

-With assistance from Attwood Marshall, Timothy was able to lodge a ‘public liability’ claim for compensation against the insurance company that insured Sally’s home.
+With assistance from Attwood Marshall Lawyers, Timothy was able to lodge a ‘public liability’ claim for compensation against the insurance company that insured Sally’s home.
 A ‘slip test’ was conducted which found that the tiles were slippery and unsafe, and not in accordance with current Australian Standards.

 It was determined that Sally was aware of a potential hazard to entrants of her property, yet failed to reasonably act to rectify the hazard so as to prevent injury to persons on her property.